How to map folder names to SharePoint metadata columns with ShareGate

 3. Every part of the full file path

-You still want to fill in the country values.
+You still want to fill in the “Country” values.
 To do so, just put the formula =IF(R3>0,R3,””) and apply it to all rows.
-Don’t forget the IF condition when referring another cell if you don’t want to get a zero instead of a blank cell.
+Don’t forget the IF condition when referring to another cell if you don’t want to get a zero instead of a blank cell.

 Map Folder Names to SharePoint Columns

 You then re-apply the same process to the “State” and “City” columns.
-Once you’re done, just re-import the Excel sheet using ShareGate, and that’s it!
+Once complete, just re-import the Excel sheet using ShareGate, and your metadata will be applied instantly—enhancing SharePoint’s functionality and helping end users find files quickly.

 Here’s the end result in SharePoint: